diridari/CPP-Argument-Parser/README.md

 a callback function or a lambda expressions, which gets invoked in case of that the corresponding argument gets parsed to your application.

+Easy to use C++ argument parsing library.
+It intends to be easy to use and gain a good user experience by generating help messages, bash auto completion and by providing a simple to use api.
+For each argument it is possible to register a callback function or a lambda expressions, which gets invoked if the corresponding argument gets parsed to your application.

 ## Features
 * Support OS: Linux, Windows, MacOs(not tested)
 * Easy argument registration